 This project was drawn together by the National Centre for Early Music in Walmgate, York with support from the Heritage Lottery Fund, the York Millennium Mystery Plays Board, the York Civic Trust, the Feoffees of St Michael's, Spurriergate, Mayfield Valley Arts Trust, the City of York Council and Arts Council England, North.

 We hope that you enjoy what follows.
 If you have archival material to add to our collection, or have a relevant link to be added to this site, please contact us at the National Centre for Early Music.

-The York Mystery Plays were most recently presented in the Museum Gardens in August 2012 by York Theatre Royal and Riding Lights Theatre Company supported by York Museums Trust and City of York Council.
-This accessible adaptation of the Plays was scripted by York writer Mike Kenny, with new music by Christopher Madin.
+York Mystery Plays were last presented in the Museum Gardens in August 2012 by York Theatre Royal and Riding Lights Theatre Company, supported by York Museums Trust and City of York Council.
+This adaptation of the Plays was scripted by York writer Mike Kenny, with new music by Christopher Madin.
 A cast list is on the attached page.
 Over 1,000 local people worked with a professional production team and two professional actors, to create the colourful performances seen by some 32,000 people.
-You can even see photographs of the rehearsals, taken by local volunteers, on Flickr.
+Photographs of the rehearsals, taken by local volunteers, are on Flickr.